 1. Housewarming or moving: Changing homes is stressful, whether you’re moving across town, moving in with a significant other, or relocating a family cross-country.
 And, let’s face it, when you have to open three boxes to find a fork, take-out looks pretty darn good.
 Help them out with a takeout menu binder, thoughtfully pre-filled with your favorite restaurants; include a gift card to a local eatery to treat them to a no-stress dinner.
 If they’re headed to a different city, help them settle in with a locals-oriented guide to their new hometown; Not For Tourists is one.
 And why not sweeten the deal further?
 Consider including a batch of “cookies for the holidays” to add a warm and personal touch.

 2. Your niece’s/little brother’s/friend’s kid’s birthday: As illustrated in my anecdote, kids can be pretty merciless about books they’re not interested in.
 But who wouldn’t want to see their own name on the cover of a book?
 A create-your-own-book kit makes them the author, illustrator, editor, and publisher; use the included pre-paid envelope to send in the finished pages for binding.
 Throw in some markers and glitter glue and they can get started right away!
-Another cool do-it-yourself idea is the make-your-own-pop-up-book kit, which would be hands-on fun for crafty types of all ages.
+Another cool do-it-yourself idea is the make-your-own-pop-up-book kit along with Fart Pranks, which would be hands-on fun for crafty types of all ages.

 3. Graduation: Whether it’s high school or college, grads are about to head out into the adult world, where they’re expected to look and act like grownups — which can be a shock.
 But a fusty old etiquette manual is likely to see more use as a poster flattener than a reference tool.
 Lighten up with a modern style guide, such as Lucky magazine’s shopping manual, which shows (with lots of photos) the building blocks of a classic, professional wardrobe, and how to mix and match with trendy pieces.
 Fans of the TV show “What Not to Wear” will agree: who better than Clinton Kelly to instruct us all in how to eat, drink, entertain, and dress freakin’ fabulously?
 Pair it with a gift card to a department store so they can put their new knowledge to work.